xh3b4sd/clustr-node/README.md

 - each worker is able to spawn new processes
 - each worker is able to talk with each cluster member
 - each worker is able to kill workers
+- each worker is able to fetch cluster info
-- each worker has a stats object containing event statistics
+- each worker has a stats object containing event statistics of its own process
 - each worker knows the `pid` of the master process
 - cluster dies when master receives `SIGHUP` (exit code 1)
 - cluster dies when master receives signal from `emitKill`